CupOfApplesauce/Mobile-Lovely-Injector/README.md

 3. Writes MLI reports and game dumps in case you run into errors directly to your device's downloads.
 4. Provides a little pop-up once SMODS has been patched detailing what has worked (or what hasn't).
 # Disclaimers!
 This is for Android only!
 Sorry Apple users.
-I truly have no idea how to pick apart IOS apps.
+I have never owned an Apple product and I truly have no idea how to pick apart IOS apps.
 Also, for Pixel users, I tried my methods on a Google Pixel and encountered an issue with limited storage access.
-Something about Pixel phones handle storage security is different than other Android devices.
+Something about the way Pixel phones handle storage security is different than other Android devices.
 I still haven't found a workaround for this yet so I apologize.

 I have not tested full mod compatibility and most new mods reveal issues with my MLI system via crashing the game.
 The mods I have tested and know, as far as I'm aware, work are Steamodded, Pokermon, Multiplayer, and Cryptid (and by extension Amulet).
 There are some caveats but I will go over those at the end.
 I will of course, work on more mod compatibility as time goes on, but I figured the best way to know what people would want is to put this out here for others.

 These instructions require that you create a new APK from an UNMODDED version of Balatro without any save data transferred over.
 We will be adding all the necessary mods during this process.
 You should be able to do this without removing all the mods from your modded PC experience by opting to not transfer save data during the repack, but if you encounter any issues, I'd recommend starting from the beginning and removing mods from PC.
 I can't guarantee any save data from an existing mobile Balatro repack will survive this process.
 So if you really want to keep your save data, I recommend changing this version's name (which I'll go over at the end).

 THIS IS NOT A FREE APK!
-This whole process starts with you having your own legally purchased copy of Balatro and converting it into an APK yourself!
+This whole process starts with you having your own, legally purchased copy of Balatro and converting it into an APK yourself!

 Finally, for complete transparency, I made this using Anthropic's Claude coding.
 THIS IS NOT AN ADVERTISEMENT!
 I just felt that I needed to be honest about something like this.
 There are so many incredibly intelligent and talented content creators and coders for this game.
 I am not one of them and I will not disrespect them by pretending to be one.
 That being said, this is designed to work with their mods AS IS.
 I would never dare to insult them by altering their hard work.
 I just wanted to create something that allowed me to enjoy their work to the fullest.
 Hopefully this will help you achieve the same.
 # Requirements